-An ELN (electronic lab notebook) is an essential software tool for documenting experiments, reviewing compiled results, detailing meaningful conclusions, and collaborating with team members.
-As scientists work with increasing volumes of data, concerns over data reproducibility, data integrity, intellectual property and security/compliance have led to the wide ELN adoption in nearly every scientific discipline.
-Once viewed as little more than a paper-on-glass/word-processing application, ELN features have grown to meet the complexities of modern-day research.
+ELN software (electronic lab notebook) is an essential tool for documenting experiments, reviewing compiled results, detailing meaningful conclusions, and collaborating with team members.
+As scientists work with increasing volumes of data, concerns over data reproducibility, data integrity, intellectual property and security/compliance have led to the wide adoption of electronic lab notebooks in nearly every scientific discipline.
+Once viewed as little more than a paper-on-glass/word-processing application, the features of ELN software have grown to meet the complexities of modern-day research.
 Below we outline some essential features to look for when evaluating an electronic lab notebook for your organization.

 1- Ease of use

 The ELN you choose should be easy to use and implement.
 This is especially critical in driving adoption within the organization.
 That means the user interface should be intuitive for common functions.
-Ideally, your new ELN should not require extensive training to learn nor require sophisticated integrations with other software to be useful.
+Ideally, your ELN software should not require extensive training to learn nor require sophisticated integrations with other systems to be useful.